benvaljean/benvaljean.github.io/_posts/2010-03-07-Recovering_Active_Directory.markdown

     existing forest major replication problems will occur.
 -   Perform the restore process whilst NOT connected the to the network, and only reconnect when mentioned below.
--   No pervious DCs should be connected to the network post this procedure.
+-   No previous DCs should be connected to the network post this procedure.

 1. Restart DC in Directory Services Restore Mode